Home / Blog / Corporate financial planning

 Capital structure and financial planning

-A company’s capital structure refers to the mix of debt and equity financing used to fund its operations.
-Determining the proper capital structure is a critical aspect of corporate financial planning, as it influences the company’s cost of capital and financial risk.
+A company’s capital structure refers to the mix of debt and equity financing it uses to fund its operations and growth.
+Deciding on the optimal capital structure is a pivotal aspect of financial planning, as it directly affects the company’s cost of capital and overall financial stability.
+Achieving the right balance between debt and equity is essential for long-term success.

 Investment planning and management